-While FOUNDATION fieldbus retains many of the desirable features of the 4-20 mA analog system, such as a standardized physical interface to the wire, bus-powered devices on a single wire, and intrinsic safety options, it offers a host of additional benefits to users.
+The technology is controlled by the Fieldbus Foundation, a non-profit organization consisting of over 100 of the world's leading control and instrumentation providers and users.
+Foundation Fieldbus retains many of the operational features of the 4-20 mA analog system, such as a standardized physical wiring interface, single-wire powered devices, and intrinsic safety options, but offers a number of additional benefits to users.

-Enhanced Process Data
+More Complete Process Data

-Expanded View of the Process
+Expanded view of the process

-Improved Plant Safety
+Better Plant Safety

-Easier Predictive Maintenance
+Easier Proactive Maintenance

-Reduced Wiring and Maintenance Costs
+Reduction of Wiring and Maintenance Costs

 Foundation Fieldbus uses existing wiring and multi-drop connections provide significant savings in installation costs.
 This includes reductions in intrinsic safety barrier and cable costs, particularly in areas where wiring is already in place.
 Additional cost savings can be achieved by reducing the time required for construction and start-up, as well as simplifying the programming of control and logic functions using the function blocks built into the devices.
 According to current estimates, Foundation Fieldbus systems are now in operation in over 25 countries.
 It is estimated today that approximately 80 percent of all new installations of plant control systems using fieldbus technology are Foundation Fieldbus compliant.